iovation/deviceprint-SDK-iOS/README.md

 Submission Preparation
 -----------------------

-The FraudForce framework provides full support for Apple's bitcode technology.
-If your iOS app includes bitcode then additional configuration of your Xcode project is required to enable symbolication of FraudForce stack frames in the crash logs of your app.
+The Device Risk framework provides full support for Apple's bitcode technology.
+If your iOS app includes bitcode then additional configuration of your Xcode project is required to enable symbolication of Device Risk stack frames in the crash logs of your app.
 The necessary symbolic information must be included in the Xcode archive (i.e. `.xcarchive` bundle) of your application prior to its submission to the App Store.